 Some locations are subject to various fees:

-Canada- import duties, GST (goods & services taxes), brokerage fees, customs fees, and document preparation fees.
+Canada – import duties, GST (goods and services taxes), brokerage fees, customs fees, and document preparation fees.

 Important Shipping Information:

-– Delivery to most commercial addresses in the 48 contiguous states in the U.S. within 1 to 6 business days of shipment date, based on the location of the Ship To address.
+– Delivery to most commercial addresses in the 48 contiguous states in the US takes 1 to 6 business days after the shipment date, based on the location of the Ship-To Address.

 – Shipments are trackable.

-– Delivery to most addresses in the 10 provinces of Canada within 3 to 7 business days of shipment date, based on the location of the Ship To address.
+– Delivery to most addresses in the 10 provinces of Canada takes 3 to 7 business days after the shipment date, based on the location of the Ship-To address.

 – Shipments are trackable.

-– Delivery to most countries and territories to the destination country’s mail system.
+– Delivery to most countries and territories is shipped through the destination country’s mail system.

 – Shipment times and reliability vary based on the destination country’s mail system.

-– This shipping method, in exchange for lower shipping cost, does not offer damage insurance or shipment tracking to the ultimate recipient.
+– This shipping method, in exchange for lower shipping costs, does not offer damage insurance or shipment tracking to the ultimate recipient.

 – When you select this method of international shipment, you waive all liability against The Ewings Publishing or the carrier for damage or loss of the shipment.